htruong/htruong.github.io/_posts/2017-03-03-things-i-wish-i-knew-programming-being-programmer.md

 **Networking**: Not my thing, I don't feel comfortable pretend that I'm friendly face-to-face.
 But I can send emails to people.
 To me, emailing is the best way to know and communicate with people.

 **Being consistent**: Writing code and getting things done is like depositing money in the bank.
 Being consistent is much more important than being clever or heroic.

+**Developing a taste**: Humiliating other people is never a good idea, but to me, it is easy to say some uplifting bullshit about just anything.
+Having a taste on what's good, the style I appreciate, and having meaningful feedback is harder.
+The education system in the USA tends to favor the uplifting bullshit feels good approach -- and now I found out that it does me no good.